Lynix152/Xaytex-Staff-Dashboard/README.md

 If you have a projekt, you can get from our project lead [Koni](https://github.com/vKxni) breafings.

-You can chat with him, or with other Developers.
+You can chat with him, or with other Developers, you can control your work, also share code with him